Common concerns about vaccinations

-Vaccines are not profit-makers for pharmaceutical companies.
-Those companies make their profits by selling drugs that treat diseases, i.e. exactly what vaccines are created to prevent.
+Pharmaceutical companies make way more money by selling drugs that treat disease than selling the prevention of disease - i.e. vaccines.
 For example, sales of the Sovaldi drug for Hepatitis C – just one disease – by one pharmaceutical company, exceeded more than $10 billion in one year.
-The truth is that pharmaceutical companies would be a lot richer if they didn’t sell vaccines and only sold drugs to treat the diseases.On the other hand, the cost of giving vaccines exceeds the amount that insurers and health plans pay for the service.
-As experts in public health, physicians and the government make recommendations based on science, not profits.
+The truth is that pharmaceutical companies would be a lot richer if they didn’t sell vaccines and only sold drugs to treat the diseases.On the other hand, the cost of giving vaccines often exceeds the amount that insurers and health plans pay for the service.
+Pediatricians share your goal in optimizing your child's health, and they make recommendations based on science, not profits.

 Have vaccines been tested fully?+